 Take your grilled chicken to the next level with an amazingly flavorful honey mustard sauce.
-The secret ingredient?
+The not-so-secret ingredient?
 Whiskey!

 THE MEAT: This recipe calls for 2 chicken breasts and 4 chicken thighs.
 For both cuts, make sure you get them with the bone in (that’s where the flavor comes from) and skin on (because who doesn’t love crispy chicken skin?).